 What is more, the app is capable to interact with other apps that convert the speech into text.
 And it’s essential to notice that this microphone software does quite a good job at speech recognition.

 This is a microphone app and a recording app.
-And its idea is using it more just for fun.
-For example, when you want to have a karaoke party with your friends or just make funny recordings, which doesn’t require a high quality of a sound, you can use this simple app that doesn’t occupy much of a space in your gadget’s memory.
+And its idea is to use it more just for fun.
+For example, when you want to have a karaoke party with your friends or just make funny recordings, which don’t require high-quality of sound, you can use this simple app that doesn’t occupy much of a space in your gadget’s memory.

 The interface of the app looks quite simple though it seems well-designed.
 The major disadvantage of the app is that it includes a lot of ads.

 9. EZ Voice

 This is one of the best microphone apps on the market.
 Comparing to the previous ones it is highly multi-functional and allows you to manipulate your voice in lots of ways.
 EZ voice gives you a chance to practice your vocal skills, record your voice and perform with your phone used as a mic if you got this app.

 A distinctive feature of this app that it can become not only your personal microphone, but it can make instrumentals of songs for you.
 All you have to do is to choose a song from your phone’s library and then EZ Voice will remove all the vocals from there so you can perform with this song, for instance, in front of your friends.